Church consulting is all over the map these days.

-It seems like every month another person tries to start another church consulting firm or initiative.
+It seems like every month someone new is launching their own consulting group.
 How do you navigate the complexity?
-How can you be sure you have chosen the right organization?
+How can you be sure you have chosen the right partner?

-That is why we created this list of tips you should know before hiring a church consultant (you can also take a look at another resource where we share 5 indicators you do not need a church consultant):
+That is why we created this list of tips you should know before hiring a church consultant (you can also take a look at another resource where we share 5 indicators you do not need a church consultant).

 10 Church Consulting Essentials To Know Before Hiring a Consultant: